mtham8/node-style-guide/README.md

   - Prefixing your comments with `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 The actions are `TODO -- need to implement`.

-  - Use `// TODO:` to annotate solutions to problems

     ```javascript
     function Calculator() {